 A. The best source of a job for you may be a referral from someone who already works with a company.
-Companies fill jobs from referrals from employees.
+Companies often fill jobs from referrals from employees.
 That is why most jobs are never advertised.
 Why?
 Because it's cheaper for the employer to hire from a referral!
 So make a list of people you know who work somewhere interesting.
 Then call them.
 Ask them if they are looking for any talented energetic junior people.

-If you do work with a recruiter or a placement agency, you should never pay a fee for that.
+If you work with a recruiter or a placement agency, you should never pay a fee for that.
 The employer pays for the services of the recruiters.

 Q. How can I impress the interviewer?